Fractional CTO vs VP of Engineering: which to hire

 Direct answer

 Fractional CTO vs VP of Engineering explained clearly.
-Two different roles, two different problems.
-Here is how to tell which one your business needs.
+Two roles, two problems.
+Here is how to tell which one your business actually needs.

 Fractional CTO vs VP of Engineering is a comparison that trips up a lot of founders, mostly because the two titles sound similar and the people who hold them sometimes blur the lines.
 They are not the same role.
 They solve different problems.
-Hiring the wrong one is an expensive mistake in either direction.
+Hiring the wrong one is an expensive mistake in either direction, and the cost shows up months later when the thing you actually needed is still broken.

 Here is the clear version.

 A CTO is responsible for technology strategy, architecture, and direction.
 They decide what to build, in what order, and why.
-They own the technical vision of the company, the build-versus-buy decisions, the AI implementation layer, and the communication of the technology strategy to investors, the board, and the market.
+They own the technical vision of the company, the build-versus-buy calls, the AI implementation layer, and the job of explaining the technology strategy to investors, the board, and the market.
+The CTO is the person who looks at the business and decides which technical bets are worth making.

-A VP of Engineering is responsible for the engineering organisation.
+A VP of Engineering is responsible for the engineering organization.
 They own delivery: sprints, deadlines, team structure, hiring, performance management, and the day-to-day execution of the engineering team.
-They are excellent at taking a technical direction that already exists and getting an engineering team to build it reliably and at scale.
+A strong VP of Engineering takes a technical direction that already exists and gets a team to build it reliably and at scale.
+The distinction matters because one role sets the destination and the other runs the journey, and confusing the two is where the money leaks.

-The classic early-stage mistake is hiring a VP of Engineering when you need a CTO.
-The VP of Engineering arrives and immediately asks: what is the architecture?
-What are we building?
-What is the technical vision?
-If you cannot answer those questions, a VP of Engineering cannot fix that.
-They need a CTO to give them direction before they can manage the execution of it.
+The classic early-stage mistake is hiring a VP of Engineering when you actually need a CTO.
+The VP arrives and immediately asks: what is the architecture, what are we building, what is the technical vision?
+If you cannot answer those questions, a VP of Engineering cannot fix that for you.
+They need a CTO to set direction before they can manage the execution of it.
+Hire delivery management into a company with no technical direction and you get a well-run team building the wrong things on time.

 Which one does an SME actually need?

 When the engineering team grows to 15 to 20 people and the primary problem shifts from "what are we building" to "how do we build it reliably at scale", a VP of Engineering becomes the priority.
-At that stage, the CTO is still needed for strategy, but the VP of Engineering takes the execution management off the CTO's plate.
+At that point the CTO is still needed for strategy, but the VP takes the execution management off the CTO's plate so strategic focus does not get eaten by standups and one-to-ones.
+If you want a deeper map of when this role fits a smaller company, read the fractional CTO overview before you commit to either hire.

 The fractional model for both roles

 This gives the business senior leadership in both functions for £4k to £10k per month, compared to £300k to £500k per year for two full-time hires.
-The fractional model works until the engineering team is large enough that both roles need to be in the room every day.
+The fractional model works right up until the engineering team is large enough that both roles need to be in the room every day.
+Past that point the maths flips and full-time becomes the cheaper option per unit of attention, which is exactly when you should stop running fractional and start recruiting.

 The AI layer changes the CTO calculation